What is the difference between shared hosting and a dedicated server

 A dedicated server allows running almost all types of scripts and software, and you may always install any security software to add the additional layer of reliability to your own server.
 As an example, you may have the IP blocked/blacklisted on both shared and a dedicated server, while the whitelist of an IP address is possible only on a dedicated one.

 Sure, everybody would like to have the fastest and most secure server with all the privileges for the cheapest price.
 But, every service needs to have a reasonable price.
 With shared hosting, server resources are shared among several users, so the cost of such account is less.
 A dedicated server is dedicated solely to one user, and that is the main reason why it costs more.
-The basic Namecheap shared hosting account costs $9.88 for the first year, while the basic dedicated server’s cost would be $58.88 per month.
+The basic Namecheap shared hosting account costs $24.88 per year, while the basic dedicated server’s cost would be $58.88 per month.